hailwood/inertia-react/readme.md

 ## Create root template

 The first step to using Inertia.js is creating a root template.
 This template should include your assets, as well as a single `div` with two data attributes: `component` and `props`.
-This `div` is the root element that we'll use to boot Vue.js in.
+This `div` is the root element that we'll use to boot React in.
 Here's an example:

 ~~~php
 <!DOCTYPE html>